davebenson/doom4-walkthrough/README.md

 ## Mission 12: Cooling Access Fight
 Note: you can use the Berserk from the earlier fight.

-A few Shielded Guards and 3 Pinkies and a Mancubus scattered across about 4 rooms.
+A few Possessed Securities and 3 Pinkies and a Mancubus scattered across about 4 rooms.
 A Health Station and Codex Entry "Monsters / Revenant" are found near eachother.
 There also two Elevator Shafts off to the side that have 2 Possessed Soldiers and a BFG ammo.